Pet AnimalsHorse

 Health

-Arabians suffer from several genetic disorders, ranging in severity from treatable to fatal.
-They include:
+Arabians are susceptible to various genetic disorders, ranging from treatable to fatal, including:

-Severe combined immunodeficiency: a disorder in which a foal is born without an immune system and usually dies quickly from an infection.
+• Severe combined immunodeficiency: A condition where a foal is born without an immune system, often leading to rapid death from infections.

-Cerebellar abiotrophy: An often fatal neurological disorder that affects balance and coordination in falls.
+• Cerebellar abiotrophy: A frequently fatal neurological disorder impacting balance and coordination in foals.

 Care